 • Improved Employee Satisfaction

 Instead of using the devices allotted by your company’s IT department, employees feel more comfortable using their own devices.
 BYOD devices can help companies attract potential talent that seeks flexible working hours and flexibility.

 • Reduced Costs

 By embracing this policy, organizations can reduce the costs associated with managing, purchasing, and licensing hardware and software.
 Companies can save a hefty amount if their employees pay for their hardware expenses.

 • Enhanced Productivity

 Since your personal device is always within reach, employees can stay connected anytime and anywhere.
-Employees are more likely to work outside office hours, as access to your systems are within reach at all times.
+Employees are more likely to work outside office hours, like access to your systems is within reach at all times.
 When employees can make use of their preferred devices, their productivity increases exponentially.

 • Less Dependency on the IT Department